Feyerabend/vm/ps/README.md

 This draws a triangle but with a slightly gray stroke which have a thickness of 3.
 It also ends all the 'legs' by connecting the with the start from the `moveto` of `newpath` by ending in `closepath`.
 In SVG the 'z' at the end of a path works the same way, as the command draws a straight line from the current position back to the first point of the path.

+## psviewer2

+A small upgrade is `psviewer2.html` with the accompanying `psviewer2.js`.
+The essential difference is inclusion of the user defined dictionaries.
+It take two pass on the input, the first stacks the user defined commands, adn the second pass executes on the script.
+It is not fully tested, but illustrates the included samples `sample2a.ps` and `sample2b.ps`.[^ps2]

+[^ps2]: The samples are from: https://paulbourke.net/dataformats/postscript/